-Accessibility at the museum
+Accessibility at the Museum

 We want to ensure all families feel welcome at Minnesota Children’s Museum and we strive to make the museum accessible and safe for all members of our community.
 We understand that, sometimes, extra support can help kids fully participate.
 To make that happen, we’ve developed resources to help foster full inclusion at the museum.